misaeldossantos/react-smart-layout/README.md

 ## react-smart-layout

-Using flexbox to create simple and useful components (React Native).
+Using flexbox to create simple and useful components (for react-native and react-js).

 What this library allows you to create:

 - columns and rows (with Flex Direction) and put space between the rows and columns
 - wrap components with padding and margin in the best way, without having to put them in style (like Flutter).

-Right now we only support React Native, but soon we will support ReactJS.
+Supports ReactJS through react-native-web

 ## Current version

-`react-smart-layout@0.2.4`
+`react-smart-layout@0.2.6`

 ## Install